AlmaLinux/leapp-repository/README.md

 `from leapp.libraries.actor.example_actor_name import example_lib_function`

-This is also the main way of [writing unit-testable code](https://leapp.readthedocs.io/en/latest/best-practices.html#write-unit-testable-code), since the code contained inside the `process()` function cannot be unit-tested normally.
+This is also the main way of [writing unit-testable code](https://leapp.readthedocs.io/en/latest/best-practices.html#write-unit-testable-code), since the code contained inside the `process` function cannot be unit-tested normally.

+In this actor format, you would move all of the actual actor code into the associated library, leaving only preparation and function calls inside the `process` function.

 #### Debugging